sabd-project/sabd-cli-python/README.md

 2. I need to learn Python
 3. We need something cross platform without the [Chintz](http://en.wikipedia.org/wiki/Chintz)

-This script is waaaay faster than anything else out there and should work great.
+This script is waaaay faster than anything else out there - bGg.

 HTML output uses [Reveal.js](http://lab.hakim.se/reveal-js/) which is way nicer than some of the STTM ppt output.
 The application will fire up your web browser when in html mode